Thysbelon/Nelly-GB-synth/README.md

 I work around this by placing my notes on channel 1 or 2, then moving those notes to channel 3.
 This workaround works best if you also have each midi channel on a separate track in your DAW.

+### Notes Don't End When They Should When Using CLAP Plugin

+I've noticed that the CLAP version of the plugin does not properly end the note when the note off message has a velocity of 0 or undefined.
+To fix this, please edit your midi to set all note off velocity values to 127.

 ### Other

 [Please do not attempt to use this plugin in FL Studio](https://gist.github.com/Thysbelon/a69da7038e65023a29168d9ef449acda).